AngelsSoftwareOrg/OneClickZip/README.md

 - Mapped drive
 2. Add **Check for latest Updates** option
 3. Improve system caching of Zip File Designer, so that insane number of files will not let the tool choke up.

-## TODO's
-Here are the things I think in improving of this tool...
 1. Making copies to several targeted locations as mention on #1, will include the capability to place a prefix or suffix on the file name of your choice.
 It will help you to determine and categorize the file as intent.
 2. Add the selected folder as "Dynamic Filter Folder" which enable the user not to manually add a single folder and include all of its content dynamically.
 3. During installation, ensure the file association will set in...
 4. Improve the operation and process of saving the designer and one click batch
-5. imrpove the operation surrounding the "Dynamic Folder" when archiving when involving a super large result set that it will consume more memories.
+5. Improve the operation surrounding the "Dynamic Folder" when archiving when involving a super large result set that it will consume more memories.

 ## Technologies